Bangkit-C241-PS320/Machine-Translation/Readme.md

 - [License](#license)

 ## Introduction
 Machine translation is the process of using artificial intelligence to automatically translate text from one language to another.
-This contains the model of machine translation for english to indonesian, and Indonesian to javanese
+This contains the model of machine translation for english to indonesian, and Indonesian to javanese.

 ## Features
 - Implementation of various machine translation models